STR analysis: Forensic uses

 STR analysis is a tool in forensic analysis that evaluates specific STR regions found on nuclear DNA.
 The variable (polymorphic) nature of the STR regions that are analyzed for forensic testing intensifies the discrimination between one DNA profile and another.
 Scientific tools such as FBI approved STRmix incorporate this research technique.
 Forensic science takes advantage of the population's variability in STR lengths, enabling scientists to distinguish one DNA sample from another.
 The system of DNA profiling used today is based on PCR and uses simple sequences or short tandem repeats (STR).
 This method uses highly polymorphic regions that have short repeated sequences of DNA (the most common is 4 bases repeated, but there are other lengths in use, including 3 and 5 bases).
 Because unrelated people almost certainly have different numbers of repeat units, STRs can be used to discriminate between unrelated individuals.
 These STR loci (locations on a chromosome) are targeted with sequence-specific primers and amplified using PCR.
 The DNA fragments that result are then separated and detected using electrophoresis.
 There are two common methods of separation and detection, capillary electrophoresis (CE) and gel electrophoresis.

 Each STR is polymorphic, but the number of alleles is very small.
 Typically each STR allele will be shared by around 5 - 20% of individuals.
-The power of STR analysis comes from looking at multiple STR loci simultaneously[6].
+The power of STR analysis comes from looking at multiple STR loci simultaneously.
 The pattern of alleles can identify an individual quite accurately.
 Thus STR analysis provides an excellent identification tool.
-The more STR regions that are tested in an individual the more discriminating the test becomes[6].
+The more STR regions that are tested in an individual the more discriminating the test becomes.
+However, given 10 STR loci, it can result in a genotyping error margin of 30%, or nearly one third (1/3) of the time.
+Even when using 15 identifier microsatellite STR loci, they are not informative markers for inference of ancestry, a much larger set of genetic markers is needed to detect fine-scale population structure.
+A study claimed 30 DIP-STRs were found to be suitable for prenatal paternity testing and roughly outlining biogeographic ancestry in forensics, but more markers and multiplex panels need to be developed to promote use of this original approach.

+When comparing SNP and STR analysis, the use of high-quality SNPs has proven to be better for delineating population structure, as well as genetic relationships at the individual and population level.
+Using the best 15 SNPs (30 alleles) was similar to the best 4 STR loci (83 alleles), and increasing the STR made no difference, but increasing to 100 SNPs substantially increased assignment giving the highest result.
+Researchers found that some of the STR loci out-performed the SNP loci on a single locus basis, but combinations of SNPs outperformed the STRs based upon total number of alleles.
+The SNPs from a larger panel gave significantly more accurate individual genetic self-assignment compared to any combination of the STR loci.